Learning Dense Representations of Phrases at Scale: Abstract

 \section{Abstract}

 Open-domain question answering can be reformulated as a phrase retrieval problem, without the need for processing documents on-demand during inference~\citep{seo2019real}.
-However, current phrase retrieval models heavily depend on their sparse representations while still underperforming retriever-reader approaches.
-In this work, we show for the first time that we can learn \ti{dense phrase representations} alone that achieve much stronger performance in open-domain QA.
-Our approach includes (1) learning query-agnostic phrase representations via question generation and distillation; (2) novel negative-sampling methods for global normalization; (3) query-side fine-tuning for transfer learning.
-On five popular QA datasets, our model \ti{DensePhrases} improves previous phrase retrieval models by $15\%$--$25\%$ absolute accuracy and matches the performance of state-of-the-art retriever-reader models.
+However, current phrase retrieval models heavily depend on sparse representations and still underperform retriever-reader approaches.
+In this work, we show for the first time that we can learn \ti{dense representations of phrases} alone that achieve much stronger performance in open-domain QA.
+We present an effective method to learn phrase representations from the supervision of reading comprehension tasks, coupled with novel negative sampling methods.
+We also propose a query-side fine-tuning strategy, which can support transfer learning and reduce the discrepancy between training and inference.
+On five popular open-domain QA datasets, our model \ti{DensePhrases} improves over previous phrase retrieval models by $15\%$--$25\%$ absolute accuracy and matches the performance of state-of-the-art retriever-reader models.
 Our model is easy to parallelize due to pure dense representations and processes more than 10 questions per second on CPUs.
-Finally, we directly use our pre-indexed dense phrase representations for two slot filling tasks, showing the promise of utilizing {DensePhrases} as a dense knowledge base for downstream tasks.\footnote{Our code is available at \url{https://github.com/jhyuklee/DensePhrases}.}
+Finally, we directly use our pre-indexed dense phrase representations for two slot filling tasks, showing the promise of utilizing {DensePhrases} as a dense knowledge base for downstream tasks.\footnote{Our code is available at \url{https://github.com/princeton-nlp/DensePhrases}.}